What Heavy Equipment Is Used in Dirt World Construction?

 Loaded by an excavator or a loader, articulated trucks can be seen on mass excavation, site development, and road-building projects, to name a few.

 The center-mounted front cab section sits on the front axle, followed by the articulation joint, with the dump body typically carried by two back axles.
-Cabs are usually roomy enough to feature a “trainer” seat.
+Cabs are usually roomy enough to feature a trainer seat, so an experienced operator can ride along while a newer operator learns the ropes.

 Also called mining trucks, rigid-frame trucks start at around 36-metric-tons payload capacity and go up to an incredible 370-metric-tons-plus.
 These are absolute beasts that can repeatedly move tremendous amounts of large, rocky materials throughout a mine site.